James-tech4/Git-Stuff/README.md

 This is the last edit

-# We have created a branch called new-features
+# We have
+created a branch called new-features

 Thank you very much.
 I appreciate!
+Can I edit this file anymore.
+Let's see what we can do!